JoeDeGr/Character-Creator/README.md

-# Charicter-Creator
+# Character-Creator

 Repository for my Sinatra Project Fantasy Character Creator This repository will allow you to build and describe a charicter based on specific character classes and link them to powers and locations.

 This is a Sinatra application that relies on ActiveRecord and uses bcrypt password protection, so please make sure all those items are installed.
+This was built on Ruby 2.6.3, so please maksure your using that or later.

 Clone the repo and bundle install and enjoy.

 MIT License